 SELECT current_date;

-It will show current dates like 2021-09-29 where 2021 is the year, 09 is the month and 29 is the day, so we have to add a month to the current month for that we will use INTERVAL ‘1 month’ on the current date, which increases the month from 09 to 10.
+It will display current dates like 2021-09-29, where 2021 is the year, 09 is the month, and 29 is the day.
+Therefore, we need to add a month to the current month.
+For that, we will use INTERVAL ‘1 month’ on the current date, which increases the month from 09 to 10.

 An example is given below.